 Program overview

-The Therapeutic Recreation program at NorQuest College is designed to equip students with the skills necessary to deliver client-centered care in various therapeutic recreation settings.
+The Therapeutic Recreation program at NorQuest College is designed to equip students with the skills necessary to deliver client-centered care in various therapeutic settings.
 This two-year diploma program emphasizes the importance of recreation and leisure in enhancing individual wellness.
-Students will learn how to improve their clients' quality of life through engaging leisure activities, preparing them for a rewarding career in the field.
+Students will gain practical experience through a total of 480 hours of hands-on learning, preparing them to work effectively with clients of all ages and abilities.
+The program combines classroom instruction with real-world applications, ensuring graduates are well-prepared to make a positive impact in their communities.

-The Therapeutic Recreation program spans over 6 terms, providing a comprehensive educational experience.
-Students can choose from flexible study options, including:
+The Therapeutic Recreation program is structured over 6 terms, providing a comprehensive educational experience.
+Students can choose from flexible delivery options to suit their learning preferences:

 Featured Experiences